Downward transference of mice and universality of local core models: Discussion

 \subsection{No inner models of ${\mbfM}$ with Woodin cardinals}

-Finally, it is natural to wonder whether the anti-large cardinal assumption in Theorem \ref{t0.1}.(a) that there are no inner models with Woodin cardinals can be localized to ${\mbfM}$.
+Finally, it is natural to wonder whether the anti-large cardinal assumption in Theorem \ref{t0.1}(a) that there are no inner models with Woodin cardinals can be localized to~${\mbfM}$.

-In this setting, we do not know how to prove iterability in the sense of $\mbfV$ of proper class extender models of $\mbfM$, and we do not even know if such models are iterable in $\mbfV$.
+In this setting, we do not know if proper class extender models of $\mbfM$ are iterable in $\mbfV$.
 We can however prove a weaker form of iterability for such models, and establish a weak form of our main theorem.
 The problem is that this weak form does not seem to suffice to deduce any interesting applications, so we omit its proof.
 The precise statement of the result we have in this case is as follows:

 \begin{theorem} Assume that $\mbfM$ is a proper class inner model, and $\delta>\omega_1$ is a regular cardinal in $\mbfV$ such that $S_\delta$ is stationary.
 Granting that in $\mbfM$ there is no proper class inner model with a Woodin cardinal, the initial segment $\mbfK^{\mbfM}\cut\delta$ is universal for all iterable $1$-small premice in $\mbfV$ of cardinality less than $\delta$ in the following weak sense: